Poor Circulation: Causes and Solutions

 Common symptoms of reduced blood flow

-Over 50 clinical studies (see the Table on the Homepage of this site) testify that people with chronic diseases (cancer, diabetes, heart disease, and many others) breathe even heavier (faster and deeper) than normal subjects.
+Over 50 clinical studies (also, see the Table on the Homepage of this site) testify that people with chronic diseases (cancer, diabetes, heart disease, and many others) breathe even heavier (faster and deeper) than normal subjects.
 They have even worse blood flow to legs, feet and vital organs day and night.
 Now we know the causes of poor circulation and how to improve poor circulation.

 Common symptoms of poor circulation include cold hands and feet, panic attacks, chest pain, chronic fatigue, sinusitis, coughing, and many other symptoms related to hyperventilation (see this link for symptoms of poor circulation).

-Grounding improves poor blood flow
+An ancient natural remedy improves poor blood flow

 How to improve circulation